sahiliamsso/docs/source/authn-guide/basic.md

-#Authentication against LDAP (AKA “Basic”, “Internal”)
+# Authentication against LDAP (AKA “Basic”, “Internal”)

-## Configuring Basic Authentication
+## Overview
 Basic authentication is the default authentication method used by the Gluu Server out-of-the-box.
 The method relies on a successful LDAP BIND operation against a specified backend LDAP directory.

+## Configuring Basic Authentication
-To configure the Basic Authentication Method:
+Follow the steps below to configure the Basic authentication method:

 1. Click on `Configuration` > `Manage authentication`
 ![basic](../img/user-authn/basicauthn.png)